No bragging rights for NC’s longest legislative session - NewsBreak

-The North Carolina General Assembly is going to stay in Republican hands after the 2022 midterms.
-F...
-Subscribe to The Wake Weekly today.
+For decades North Carolina has ranked near the bottom of all states in the country when it comes to ...
+Subscribe to The Johnstonian News today.
 This content is available in full to subscribers.
 Click the link below to get unlimited access to our content.

 Never in North Carolina has a legislative long session been so long.
 The first session of North Carolina’s two-year legislative cycle is called the “long session,” and the 2021 one lived up to its name.
 It is the longest long session in state history and, though the House and Senate are not planning to do more business during brief meetings in early April and early May, the final tally is not yet set.